dev-academy-programme/concepts/async/consuming-promises.md

 ## Knex.js

 We can see this being put to work with the Knex library when accessing a database.
-A simple example: inserting a row, then querying the table and displaying the results:
+A simple example: inserting a row, then querying the table and displaying the results.
 ```
 knex.insert({
   name: 'Daisy',